aparajita/capacitor-dark-mode/README.md

 }
 ```

-> 👉🏽 **Note:** The `syncStatusBar` feature relies on the presence of the `--backgound` CSS variable, which contains the background color of the body.
-If you are using custom dark mode CSS, you will need to add that variable to your CSS.

 ### Plugin configuration

 If you are using `dark` as the dark mode CSS class and you don’t allow the user to manually set light or dark mode — and thus don’t need to store a preference — you are all set!
 The plugin does all of the hard work for you.